 An implication is a conclusion drawn from some facts.
 In making connections between the text and the world, it is important to think about the possible consequences that might result if the author’s views are accurate.
 This, however, must be done carefully in order to avoid falling into the slippery-slope problem, in which one assumes without warrant that a given action will result in a series of increasingly undesirable consequences.
 For instance, an instructor may argue that he/she cannot make an exception for a particular student because he/she will have to make an exception for all students.
 This, however, need not be the case as the conclusion/consequence does not logically follow from the premise/action.

 Implications provide useful material for critiquing or undermining arguments, so recognizing and drawing them out is an important component of the critical reading process.
 Drawing implications must begin with an understanding of the facts that are explicitly stated and the conclusions drawn by the author.

 Kurland, D. (2010).
-The fundamentals of critical reading and effective writing.
-Retrieved August 27, 2010 from http://www.criticalreading.com/criticalreadingthinkingtoc.htm
+The fundamentals of critical reading and effective writing. http://www.criticalreading.com/critical_reading.htm

 Paul, R. (1995).
 Why students and teachers do not reason well.
-In J. Wilson & A. J. A. Binker (Eds.)
-Critical thinking: What every person needs to survive in a rapidly changing world (3rd ed., pp. 151-178).
-Santa Rosa, CA: Foundation for Critical Thinking.
+In J. Wilson & A. J. A. Binker (Eds.), Critical thinking: What every person needs to survive in a rapidly changing world (3rd ed., pp. 151-178).
+Foundation for Critical Thinking.